Nature around Uluru

 This huge rock is sacred to the Pitjantjatjara Anangu who is the Aboriginal people of the area.

 Hundreds of different animals and bird species have Uluru as home.
 The National Park has 21 species of native mammals, 178 species of birds, 73 species of reptiles and thousands of invertebrates’ species such as ants, spiders, and bugs.

 Over 200 different species of birds are hosted by this harsh landscape.
 They may either dwell year-round or come at this place during their migratory route.

-This is one of endemic species in Australia, also known as the plumed-pigeon.
-This specie is listed under the IUCN.
+This is one of the endemic species in Australia, also known as the plumed-pigeon.
+This species is listed under the IUCN.

 This bird lives in arid areas on rocky hills and mountainous terrain where spinifex grasses grow.